 This tree is hoping for a bit of sun in through the window.
 There is a maple tree and two bay laurels, which I got a few months ago via the internet.
-I don’t want to subject these baby trees to the unending damp of an outdoor life in Southeast Alaska just yet – I have noticed that exotic saplings seem have a hard time with that aspect of the local climate, moreso than issues with the lower temperatures or lack of direct sun.
+I don’t want to subject these baby trees to the unending damp of an outdoor life in Southeast Alaska just yet – I have noticed that exotic saplings seem to have a hard time with that aspect of the local climate, more than issues with the lower temperatures or lack of direct sun.
 Too many of my saplings have died of “too much moisture” – mostly due to concomitant mold / fungus, I suspect.

 This tree had a mountain behind it.